MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-change-organization-ownership.md

 A: This is not a bug and is how it has been implemented.
 We hope to address this soon.

-#### Q: What makes the organization owner different from other organization users?
+#### Q: What makes the organization Owner different from other organization users?

-A: The organization owner manages payments and access for organization users.
-The organization owner also manages billing for the organization through the [Azure classic portal](https://manage.windowsazure.com/) or the [Azure portal](https://portal.azure.com).
+A: The organization Owner manages payments and access for organization users.
+The organization Owner also manages billing for the organization through the [Azure classic portal](https://manage.windowsazure.com/) or the [Azure portal](https://portal.azure.com).

 Organization owners also have permissions to perform the following tasks:

 * Pay for users to access the organization
 * Pay for additional organization services
 * Rename the organization URL
-* Change the organization owner
+* Change the organization Owner

-Project collection administrators can manage user access and change the organization owner, but they can't rename the organization URL.
+Project collection administrators can manage user access and change the organization Owner, but they can't rename the organization URL.

 <a name="ChooseOrgAcctMSAcct"></a>